creek-service/creek-observability/logging/README.md

 # Creek Observability Logging

-Wrapper around [Slf4J][1] aimed at encouraging more structured logging.
+Wrapper around [Slf4J][slf4j] aimed at encouraging more structured logging.

-More structured logging is more easily ingested by log aggregation and visualization tools, such as Elasticsearch or Splunk.
+More structured logging is more easily ingested by log aggregation and visualization tools, such as [Splunk][splunk], [the ELK stack][elk], etc.

 For example, the code snippet below logs events with structured metrics: